TechnipFMC plc (FTI) and Solaris Oilfield Infrastructure Inc. (NYSE:SOI) Comparison side by side | New Business Observer

 |2.50

-$28.88 is TechnipFMC plc’s average target price while its potential upside is 15.89%.
-Competitively Solaris Oilfield Infrastructure Inc. has a consensus target price of $19.5, with potential upside of 45.09%.
-The data from earlier shows that analysts opinion suggest that Solaris Oilfield Infrastructure Inc. seems more appealing than TechnipFMC plc.
+$28.88 is TechnipFMC plc’s average price target while its potential upside is 20.18%.
+Competitively Solaris Oilfield Infrastructure Inc. has an average price target of $19.5, with potential upside of 39.89%.
+Based on the analysts view we can conclude, Solaris Oilfield Infrastructure Inc. is looking more favorable than TechnipFMC plc.

 Performance